o3de/o3de.org/content/docs/user-guide/networking/multiplayer/spawning.md

 weight: 700
 ---

 In most networking multiplayer games, when a player joins a session, the host must spawn an [*autonomous*](overview#multiplayer-entity-roles) networked entity for the player.
 Likewise, when a player leaves, the host must remove the entity and clean up.
-In **Open 3D Engine (O3DE)**, you can set up your spawning logic in this way, or handle join and leave events in other ways by using `OnPlayerJoin` and `OnPlayerLeave` events, which are provided by the **Multiplayer Gem**'s `IMultiplayerSpawner` interface.
+In **Open 3D Engine (O3DE)**, you can set up your spawning logic in this way, or handle join and leave events in other ways by using `OnPlayerJoin` and `OnPlayerLeave` events, which the `IMultiplayerSpawner` interface of the **Multiplayer Gem** provides.
 Alternatively, to get started sooner, you can bypass programming these events and use the [**Simple Network Player Spawner**](/docs/user-guide/components/reference/multiplayer/simple-player-spawner) component, which sets up `OnPlayerJoin` and `OnPlayerLeave` for this common use case.

 ## `IMultiplayerSpawner` interface